shendayan/CTF-Writeups/PumpkinGarden.md

 Bingo!
 ![img](https://github.com/shendayan/CTF-ressources/blob/master/PumpkinGarden-Screenshot-14.png)

 Now I got a fileserver, a webserver and ssh.
-Thats a step ahead.
+Thats a step forward.
 Let's check out the webserver.
 ![img](https://github.com/shendayan/CTF-ressources/blob/master/PumpkinGarden-Screenshot-15.png)

 It says `the route map to PumpkinGarden is somewhere under the hood`.

 That made me take a closer look at the sourcecode.

 ![img](https://github.com/shendayan/CTF-ressources/blob/master/PumpkinGarden-Screenshot-16.png)

 That went well.
 But what does it mean?
-This ist an absolute beginner vm, so I didn't think it's talking about steganography.
+This ist an absolute beginner vm, so I didn't expect it's talking about steganography.
 I took a closer look at the image, but found nothing.
 Except the path where it is stored.
 `192.168.178.59:1515/images`
 ![img](https://github.com/shendayan/CTF-ressources/blob/master/PumpkinGarden-Screenshot-18.png)